Noise vs Sound

 For science types yes, there is a difference between the two terms and they will always, for example, refer to a 'noise meter' as a 'sound level meter', and that is technically the correct terminology as the meter is measuring sound, or even more accurately, pressure.
 That's what a noise meter actually measures - pressure in the air, and we use decibels as the scale for that.
 That's why you will see most noise meters advertised as 'sound level meters'.

-Normal people however just use the term 'noise' so throughout the site that is the term I have used to make it a non-jargony and plainly understandable as possible and in this usage 'nosie' makes no detrimental difference at all.
+Normal people however just use the term 'noise' and in this usage 'noise' makes no detrimental difference at all.

 If you want more, I like this website's explanation of sound versus noise and what noise meters actually do - Explain That Stuff.